 /lib/directory has been merged with

 /usr/lib.
-It now also contains libraries needed to execute the binaries in
+Now it also contains libraries needed to execute the binaries in

 /usr/sbin/.
 These shared library images are used to boot the system or execute commands within the root file system.

 - This directory contains small helper programs called by other programs.